Terms & Conditions and Customer Information

 - the Seller can choose the type of supplementary performance,

-- the statute of limitations for defects on new goods is one year from passing of the risk,
+- the statute of limitations for defects on new goods is one year from delivery of the goods,

-- warranty claims for used goods are generally excluded,
+- warranty rights and claims for used goods are generally excluded,

 - the statute of limitations does not begin anew if a replacement was provided as part of a warranty claim.